Nischal1313/sensor-dev/README.md

     /*!
 Gas resistance range switching error coefficient */ int8_t range_sw_err;
 };

-Lorawan app key
+'''

-Individual keys for devices and their sensors so that makes two different app keys.
+Lorawan app key.
+Individual keys for devices and their sensors so that makes two unique app keys, per device.

 Encryption keys for secure OTA updates, if we have enough time for it.
 If OTA update failed, it needs to be reset locally.
 Saving offline data and error keys.

 # ESP-IDF NVS (Non-Volatile Storage) Overview